BenjaminHinchliff/canvas-todo/README.md

 # Canvas TUI Todo List

-A small tool to fetch upcoming assignments from the Canvas API.
+A small TUI (gui in the terminal) to browse and view upcoming canvas assignments, automatically updated, without having to open canvas itself.

-This is still unfinished, but may still prove useful in its current state.
+By default, fetches new results every minute.

 ## Usage